-Nicknamed “The Pope’s Barbershop”, the project is run on donation and the sale of blessing plaques called “papal parchments”.
+“The Pope’s Barbershop” is a project run by donation, and the sale of blessing plaques called “papal parchments”.

 Sign-Up For The Latest From TGNR

 Sunday Brunch5 months ago

 The New Quartz App: Uzabase’s Bet on the Future of News on Social Media